PrincetonUniversity/gpu_programming_intro/01_what_is_a_gpu/README.md

 The figure above is a diagram of a streaming multiprocessor (SM) for the [NVIDIA A100 GPU](https://developer.nvidia.com/blog/nvidia-ampere-architecture-in-depth/).
 The A100 is composed of 108 SMs.

+# Princeton Language and Intelligence

+The university spent $9.6M on a new [NVIDIA H100](https://www.nvidia.com/en-us/data-center/h100/) cluster for research involving large AI models.
+The cluster will provide 37 nodes with 8 GPUs per node.
+The H100 GPU is optimized for training transformer models.

 # Overview of using a GPU

 This is the essence of how every GPU is used as an accelerator for compute: